759-6 INCOME FROM SELF-EMPLOYMENT

 A partnership is required to file an income tax Form 1065 Partnership Return of Income including Schedule K-1 Partners Share of Income, which shows the income and expenses for the business.
 Unless the partnership is a new business, each partner should have a copy of these forms for reporting their share of the income.

 Some partnerships involve a general partner, who is actively involved in operating the business, and a limited partner, who is an investor only, not an active participant.
 The general partner is considered self-employed and their portion of the income from the partnership counts as self-employment income.
-Any income received by the limited partner is treated as unearned income.
+Any income received by the limited partner is treated is unearned income.

 A business may be a corporation, which is a distinct legal entity with legal status separate from the individuals who form it.
 One type of corporation, the S-corporation, is considered a self-employment enterprise.
 It confers a special tax status to shareholders and operates like a partnership.
 Income from an S-corporation is taxed at the individual level and is treated like self-employment income from a partnership.
 The income is passed through to the shareholders based on each shareholders pro rata share.